 The PEIR initial study noted that for development projects on or near the Balboa Reservoir site, the building code contains provisions which require that grading on slopes of greater than 2:1 must be done in accordance with the recommendations of a soil engineering report, and that implementation of such recommendations along with compliance with building code requirements would reduce potential impacts associated with excavation on slopes to less-than-significant levels.
 As discussed in SEIR Chapter 2, Project Description, the project would require removal of the west side berm, and north and east embankments, with the soil redistributed and used as fill to raise the grade of the project site such that once constructed, the ground floor levels of the buildings, pathways, and roadways would match the grades of adjacent areas along each side of the site.
 Construction of a below-grade garage in the Developer's Proposed Option would require excavation to a depth of up 20 feet.
-The Additional Housing Option would be required for project construction, and the underlying earth materials are only minimally compressible; for these reasons, only small amounts of settlement, if any, are anticipated to result from the project.
+The Additional Housing Option would require excavation to a depth of approximately 5 feet.
+No deep excavation or pile driving would be required for project construction, and the underlying earth materials are only minimally compressible;125 for these reasons, only small amounts of settlement, if any, are anticipated to result from the project.
 With implementation of the recommendations in the geotechnical report to address foundations and settlement at the site, impacts related to settlement would be less than significant.
 The project would not result in any new or substantially more severe effects related to settlement or soil stability than those identified in the PEIR initial study.